 7. Seventh-Highest Mountains in the World

 The Snow White of the Highest Mountains in the World, Dhaulagiri (8167 m) in the Gandaki Province of Nepal, welcomes climbers from the northeast ridge.
 Early spring (March) brings climbers from all over the world to Dhaulagiri.
 Nawang Dorje Sherpa and Nyima Dorje were the first climbers to conquer the snow-capped beauty.
-After Dhaulagiri's expedition, many mountaineers follow the footprints of the Pienior legend and many trekkers do even Dhaulagiri Circuit trek for most adventure trek.
+After Dhaulagiri's expedition, many mountaineers follow the footprints of the pioneer legend, and many trekkers even do the Dhaulagiri Circuit trek for the ultimate adventure.

 8. The eighth-highest Mountain Peak in the World